cdgriffith/pyctf/docs/scripts.md

 ==================================

 Each question and answer can be generated then verified via external scripts.
-This allows for unique challenges for each contender.
+This allows for unique challenges for each contender, however it is NOT required.

 Your custom scripts are called from a shell, allowing for to be written in any language the server machine can run.
 For example, a Java JAR file could be called like `java -jar my_custom_question.jar`.